Ketel Marte Player Props: Diamondbacks vs. Phillies

 Ketel Marte At The Plate

-- Marte is batting .277 with eight doubles, three triples, six home runs and 15 walks.
+- Marte has eight doubles, four triples, six home runs and 15 walks while batting .275.

-- Among qualifying batters in baseball, his batting average ranks 48th, his on-base percentage ranks 63rd, and he is 59th in the league in slugging.
+- Marte enters this game on a four-game hitting streak.
+During his last outings, he's hitting .250 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.